bbli/cpp-git/README.md

 * add compression
 * clean up tests
 * clean up header files(in particular in commands.hpp.
 Too many function are being exported right now)
+* have default GitTree constructor be an indicator of "null tree" -> so that I can finish converting all heap allocated objects to the stack

 ## External Libraries